Table of contents

-No trip to Prague is complete without a visit to the Josefov, also known as the Jewish Quarter.
-Since 1992, it has been listed as a UNESCO World Heritage site, serving as a reminder of the evils of fascism and the resiliency of the Jewish community.
+No trip to Prague is complete without a visit to the Josefov, also known as the Jewish Quarter Prague.
+Since 1992, the Prague Jewish Quarter has been listed as a UNESCO World Heritage site, serving as a reminder of the evils of fascism and the resiliency of the Jewish community.

 Jews settled in the quarter around 1096 after fleeing from a pogrom or religious persecution.
 Eventually, they were segregated from the Christians and forced to live in a walled ghetto.
 After numerous pogroms spanning centuries, the quarter saw a bit of hope when Mordecai Maisel, a Jewish Mayor, became the Minister of Finance in the 16th century.

-The quarter used to be called Jewish Ghetto or Jewish Town, but it was eventually renamed in honor of the Roman emperor Joseph II, who issued the Patent of Toleration.
+The Prague Jewish Quarter used to be called Jewish Ghetto or Jewish Town, but it was eventually renamed in honor of the Roman emperor Joseph II, who issued the Patent of Toleration.
 It granted religious freedom to non-Catholics, permitting Jews to live outside of the quarter.
 However, this glimmer of hope was short-lived.

-Most of the structures in the quarter were demolished to fulfil a Parisian fantasy, but it never came to fruition because Prague was struck with the horrors of the Second World War.
+Most of the structures in the Prague Jewish Quarter were demolished to fulfil a Parisian fantasy, but it never came to fruition because Prague was struck with the horrors of the Second World War.
 Starting in 1941, Jews were forced to wear the Star of David as an identifier.
 Merely a month later, they were forced into concentration camps across Europe.

 Prague’s medieval center survived the bombings of World War II, including a handful of synagogues in the Jewish quarter.